cardano-scaling/hydra/docs/standalone/audit_guidelines.md

 Furthermore, we suggest to focus efforts on ensuring correctness and robustness of the _Hydra plutus scripts_ (on-chain code) as it is harder (or impossible) to fix in the field and attackers could side-step all measures but the on-chain code (i.e. use their own off-chain code).

 We suggest auditors to assess the following statements, which will be detailed in the next sections:
-1. Coordinated Hydra Head V1 specification proofs are sound.
+1. Hydra Head specification proofs are sound.
 2. Hydra plutus scripts (on-chain code) are consistent with Hydra Head V1 specification and immune to common Cardano smart-contract weaknesses.
 3. Hydra node chain layer code generates transactions which are consistent with Hydra Head V1 specification.

-## Coordinated Hydra Head V1 specification proofs are sound
+## Hydra Head specification proofs are sound

-The Hydra Head V1 specification describes Coordinated Hydra Head V1 Protocol.
+The Hydra Head specification describes the Hydra Head Protocol.

 This specification provides several important security properties:
 * Consistency: No two uncorrupted parties see conflicting transactions confirmed.